Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 It validates many of the preconceived notions that progressives have about capitalism.

-We all live in a sprawling zero-sum fallacy and so on.
+Inequality is growing, mobility is shrinking, meritocracy is dead, we all live in a sprawling zero-sum fallacy, and so on.

-The book has also sparked nonstop conversation in political and media circles.
+The book has also sparked non-stop conversation in political and media circles.

-Though it's best to let economists debunk Piquiti's methodology and data, it is worth pointing out that liberal pundits and writers have not only enthusiastically and unconditionally embraced a book on economics or even a run-of-the-mill leftist polemic, but a hard left manifesto.
+Though it's best to let economists debunk Piketi's methodology and data, it is worth pointing out that liberal pundits and writers have not only enthusiastically and unconditionally embraced a book on economics or even a run-of-the-mill leftist polemic, but a hard left manifesto.

 He is surprised at how far left the Democrat Party is today.